Kotlin Class Functions

 Importance of Class Functions in Object-Oriented Programming

-In object-oriented programming (OOP), class functions play a crucial role in organizing and managing code.
-These functions encapsulate specific behaviors or operations that can be performed on objects of a particular class.
-By providing a blueprint for how objects should behave and interact with one another, class functions are essential for creating reusable and modular code.
+In object-oriented programming (OOP), class functions encapsulate behaviors or operations that can be performed on objects of a class.
+They help organize code into reusable, modular units by providing blueprints for how objects interact.

 Class Properties